nixworks/public/news/2009/09/1/README.md

 _Context: Eurozone, unemployment rate_

 ### [ Chile's government sets aside 4 billion pesos for the purchase of more fuel-efficient trucks for citizens through its "Cambia tu Camion" ("Change your Truck") program. ](/news/2009/09/1/chile-s-government-sets-aside-4-billion-pesos-for-the-purchase-of-more-fuel-efficient-trucks-for-citizens-through-its-acambia-tu-camia3na.md)
 The Chilean government will subsidize the purchase of more fuel-efficient trucks for citizens through a program set to start later this year.
-The program, called &ldquo;Cambia tu Cami&oacute;n,&rdquo; or &ldquo;Change your Truck,&rdquo; will offer a bonus of 4, 8 or 12 million pesos (7.200, 14.500 or 21.700 US dollars respectively), toward the purchase of a new, more fuel efficient car, with the trade-in of a truck over 25 years old.
+The program, called &ldquo;Cambia tu Cami&oacute;n,&rdquo; or &ldquo;Change your Truck,&rdquo; will offer a bonus of 4, 8 or 12 million pesos (7.200, 14.500 o...

 ### [ The European Union bans the manufacture or import of 100 watt incandescent light bulbs, beginning a phase-out in favour of energy-saving compact fluorescent lamps. ](/news/2009/09/1/the-european-union-bans-the-manufacture-or-import-of-100-watt-incandescent-light-bulbs-beginning-a-phase-out-in-favour-of-energy-saving-co.md)
 _Context: European Union, bans the manufacture or import, compact fluorescent lamp, incandescent light bulb_